gitnate-d/job-application-tracker/README.md

 # 📌 Job Application Tracker

 A full-stack web app to organize and track your job applications in a **Kanban-style board**.
-Built with React, Node.js, and a SQL/NoSQL backend.
+Built with React, Node.js, and a MongoDB backend.

 ---